-- To file a grievance, the student, faculty or staff member must contact the university's Section 504 Coordinator within 30 working days of the alleged discrimination or other conduct.
+- To file a grievance, the student, faculty or staff member must contact the University's Section 504 Coordinator within 30 working days of the alleged discrimination or other conduct.
 (In special circumstances an extension may be granted for filing a grievance.)
-All grievances should be filed with Laura Sears, Director of Human Resources and the University's designated Section 504 Coordinator.
+All grievances should be filed with Laura Northup, Director of Human Resources and the University's designated Section 504 Coordinator.
 She may be contacted at (402) 826-6773 or via email at email@example.com.

 - The 504 coordinator will make contact with the student or employee filing the grievance within two business days.
 The 504 coordinator will make a record of the meeting and may request person filing the complaint to present the grievance in writing.

 - Upon review of the documentation and information gathering, the 504 coordinator will render a findings report to Doane University, the student bringing forth the grievance and the parents or guardian of the student if FERPA (Family Educational Rights and Privacy Act) permits or employee within 30 days after its filing.